ART COMPETITION 2020

 GET YOUR ART ONLINE

 All entrants and contributors will be credited and mentioned on this site, by way of a showcase for their talent, with links provided to their websites if requested.

 FOLLOW ON JOB OPPORTUNITIES

 Follow on opportunities will comprise employment in the completion of the the Kulo Luna graphic novel, or novels, that may include additional 'John Storm' environmental adventures.

-This will be subject to crowd funding support, and applications to Arts Council's, philanthropic foundations, donations, and Lottery funding - or a mix of the above - to include appropriate corporate sponsorship opportunities.
+This will be subject to crowd funding support, and applications to various grant making council's, philanthropic foundations, donations, and/or Lottery funding - or a mix of the above - to include appropriate corporate sponsorship opportunities.

-Artwork from the competition will be used to support such applications.
+Artwork from the competition will be used to support such applications and we reserve all such rights as the commissioners of such art.

 You don't have to compete in this competition to help us help the ocean.
 If you fancy illustrating any of the scenes in this story, please send us your drawings.
 We will publish them and give credit to the artists contributing.
 Alternatively, you can help support ocean artists and this awareness campaign, with a small contribution.
 Only give what you can afford - and thank you for your generosity.

 There are many similar events all around the world, some of which we list on this website.
 See the link above.
 You are in good company.

-The Foundation will treat your personal information in confidence and only for the purposes of administering this competition, after which all personal information will be deleted.
+If needed for processing, the Foundation will treat your personal information in strict confidence and only for the purposes of administering this competition, after which all personal information will be deleted.
 Articles featuring your work, winning entries and those who want their work included as participants, will remain on this website as reference.
 Your permission to publish and use of your artwork is one of the conditions of entry.

 Please use our A-Z INDEX to navigate this site